 Dr. Guerra is trained in both Internal Medicine and Pediatrics.
 Immediately after graduation from residency, he served as Director of Ambulatory Pediatrics and was asked to be on the board of Atlantic Health Care MSO Project.
 He is the medical director of College Plaza Pediatrics and is a diplomate of the American Board of Pediatrics.
-He is well known for his "newborn visual stimulation" designs which he developed in 1994 and has received many awards including "Best Doctors of America" in 2005.
-His clinical interests are in high risk pediatrics and growth and development.
-Dr. Guerra is presently collaborating with the Columbia Presbyterian Pediatric Transplant team in hopes of utilizing umbilical cord stem cells for the treatment and cure of Sickle Cell Anemia for one of his patients.

 He is an associate member of the American Society of Blood and Marrow Transplant.
 He has lectured to many medical professional groups both in the United States and internationally regarding the science of umbilical cord and placental stem cell technologies.